preflighttech/preflight-tables/README.md

-htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. pageLength | No | Initial page length.
+htmlTable | No | Set to true to use html table elements when Platform is web. disableSearch | No | Set to true to remove search box. pageLength | No | Initial page length. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
+Gql tables automatically add this--set to false to disable.

 ## Example: Gql Data